 The Division strives to be one of the top academic gastroenterology and liver units in the United States and internationally.
 A major emphasis and approach to achieve this goal is to develop world-class faculty in an environment that supports and recognizes excellence in research, education, and patient care.

-The clinicians of the Division provide consultative and diagnostic services in gastroenterology and hepatology and attend to patients at UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital), Parkland Health & Hospital System, and the Dallas Veterans Affairs Medical Center.
+Division clinicians provide consultative and diagnostic services in gastroenterology and hepatology and attend to patients at UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital), Parkland Health & Hospital System, and the Dallas Veterans Affairs Medical Center.